Southern Laos Laos Travel Guide

 Drive on the right.
 Helmets mandatory for motorcyclists.
 Zero-tolerance for drunk driving.
 Be aware of erratic driving.

-Pakse's city center, especially along the Sedone and Mekong rivers, is relatively flat and pedestrian-friendly.
+Pakse's city center, notably by the Sedone and Mekong rivers, is relatively flat and pedestrian-friendly.
 Many guesthouses, restaurants, and shops are within comfortable walking distance.
 The riverside promenade has a pleasant evening stroll.
 Dao Heuang Market explores best on foot.
-This allows navigation of slender aisles, observation of area trade, and sampling of street food.
+This allows navigation of slender aisles, observation of local commerce, and sampling of street food.
 No formal guided walking tours commonly are available.
-This city is user-friendly to navigate for self-guided walks.
+This metropolis is easy to navigate for self-guided walks.

 "Lao time" means transport schedules are sometimes fluid.
 Be prepared for delays.